-If your organisation employs staff, you must register with us as an employer.
-You can register online at ird.govt.nz/myir or complete an Employer registration - IR334 form.
+If your organisation employs staff, you must register as an employer.
+You can register online at ird.govt.nz/myir

-Your tax obligations as an employer are as follows:
+Your tax obligations as an employer are:

 - Ask new employees to fill in a Tax code declaration IR330, which will tell you the tax code to use and the rate for deducting tax from their wages.
 If any employees do not fill in an IR330, you must deduct tax from their wages at the non-notified rate of 45% (not including employees' ACC earners' levy). - Ask new contractors who receive schedular payments to fill in a Tax rate notification for contractors IR330C, this tells you the rate of tax to deduct from their schedular payments.
 If any contractors do not provide you with an IR330C, you must deduct tax from their schedular payments at the non-notified rate.
 This rate is 20% for non-resident contractor companies, and 45% for all other contractors.